Resources

 Return on Investment (ROI)

-Return on Investment (ROI) measures the profitability of an investment by comparing net profit to the investment cost, indicating how effectively capital generates returns.
+ROI measures the profitability of an investment by comparing net profit to investment cost.

 Return on Assets (ROA)